-On the other hand, a simulation study was conducted to verify the MLE's performance for different sample sizes and different parameter values for the GPUD(J-S).
+Conversely, a simulation study was conducted to verify the MLE's performance for different sample sizes and different parameter values for the GPUD(J-S).
 Equation (48) was used to generate a random sample of the GPUD(J-S) with parameters (α,θ,k).
 The different sample sizes considered in the simulation are n=50, 100, 500, and 1000.
 In the simulation, we have used the maxLik package in R-language to find the parameter estimates.
 The process was replicated 1000 times for each sample size, and we reported the average parameter estimate and the associated mean square errors.
 The results are reported in Table 4.
 As the sample size increases, the mean bias and mean square errors decrease, indicating the consistency property of the MLE.

 Table 4.
 Simulation results for some different values of the parameters α,θ, and k.